bot-any/reqores/README.md

 ### Why not [`http-types`](https://crates.io/crates/http-types)?

 It has too complex overwhelming API.
-We don't need async-body. streaming response, etc.
+We don't need async-body, streaming response, etc.

 ### What is the meaning of the name